 As a small island nation, New Zealand is an absolute haven for one day hikes!
 Dramatic changes in scenery are not a rarity down under, so a typical one day hike can take you from lush sub-tropical rainforest to alpine tussock and tarns.
-Whether you’re an expert or a beginner, Active Adventures can cater for your one day hiking dreams.
-We know at Active HQ that it’s those small intricate details – from the initial phone call, through to touching down in New Zealand, then to be guided by some of the most capable and experienced guides on the planet; our magic Active formula will truly make your one day hike all the more worthwhile.
+Whether you’re an expert or a beginner, Active Adventures can cater to your one day hiking aspirations.
+We know at Active HQ that it’s those small intricate details - from the initial phone call, through to touching down in New Zealand, then to be guided by some of the most capable and experienced guides on the planet; our magic Active formula will truly make your one day hike all the more worthwhile.
 We’ve tussled and debated to come up with our Top 4 one day hikes in New Zealand; Mueller Ridge, Tongariro Alpine Crossing, Key Summit and the Pororari River Trail.
-What are your thoughts?

 Mueller Ridge Hike